 How to Become a Certified HVAC Technician

-In order to become a certified HVAC technician, please note that requirements will vary by state and specialization.
-Here is one common path to becoming a certified HVAC technician:
+Required steps to become a certified HVAC technician will vary by state and specialization, and not all technicians will follow precisely the same path.
+However, the following steps represent one common path to becoming a certified HVAC technician:

-*According to the Bureau of Labor Statistics (BLS 2014), HVAC apprenticeship programs typically last from three to five years.
-These candidates receive at least 2,000 hours of empirical training and 144 hours of technical education.
+According to the Bureau of Labor Statistics (BLS May 2019), HVAC apprenticeship programs typically last from three to five years.
+These candidates receive at least 2,000 hours of on-the-job training and 144 hours of technical education.
 Many of these programs are run by joint committees of local organizations such as the Air Conditioning Contractors of America (ACCA) or the Associated Builders and Contractors (ABC).

 Additional resources are available from the US Department of Labor Apprenticeship Finder.

 Step 3: Apply for additional industry competence certifications and pass examinations (timeline varies)

 As mentioned above, some job-ready HVAC programs include the certification process as part of their training program, such as the one at the North American Training Center.

 That said, there is a wide array of agencies offering HVAC certifications for those looking to enhance their credentials:

 - The North American Technician Excellence (NATE) hosts the Industry Competency Exam and provides several HVAC-R specialty certifications such as air distribution (AD), HVAC efficiency analyst (senior level), and HVAC performance verifier.

 - HVAC Excellence not only provides program accreditation, but also has employment-ready certification exams for air conditioning, light commercial air conditioning, and basic refrigeration and charging procedures.

 - The Refrigeration Service Engineers Society (RSES) has a partnership with NATE and provides additional certification exams including, EPA section 608, commercial air conditioning, commercial refrigeration, heating, and HVAC-R electrical.